-The installed electrical capacity of conventional units for commercial use has not been differentiated during the year 2022, it remains at 1478MWe, as it was in the previous year.
-Table 3 below shows the total installed capacity of EAC's conventional units for 2020 and the geographical distribution of the power plants is presented in Figure 8.
+The installed electrical capacity of conventional units for commercial use was increased to 1482,5MWe.
+Table 4 below shows the total installed capacity of EAC's conventional units for 2023 and the geographical distribution of the EAC power plants is presented in Figure 13.

-Table 3.
+Table 4.
 Total Installed Capacity of EAC's Conventional Units (MW)